isaac-kami/ParaviewFenicsOciCloud/README.md

 ```
 <br></br>
 <b>Implementing the Poisson example code from page 13</b>
-Just as a reminder, we will be using this tutorial for code example:
+Just as a reminder, we will be using this tutorial for code example, to solve a Poisson problem:
 https://fenicsproject.org/pub/course/lectures/2017-nordic-phdcourse/lecture_20_tools_for_visualisation.pdf

+This code example will solve a Poisson equation; the output files will be used to visualize a cube mesh.

 Suppose you run the code from page 13 under folder /opt/test: